liuyixuan820/liuyixuan820.github.io/_pages/about.md

 You can find my CV [here](https://honglizhan.github.io/assets/pdf/CV.pdf).-->

-My resume is provided [here](https://honglizhan.github.io/assets/pdf/Resume__1_Page_.pdf).
+My resume is linked [here](https://honglizhan.github.io/assets/pdf/Resume__1_Page_.pdf).
 Media coverage of my research can be found [here](https://honglizhan.github.io/media_coverage/).
-The profile photo here was taken at the presentation of my first-ever paper, which was accepted to EMNLP 2022.
+The profile photo was taken at the presentation of my first-ever paper, which was accepted to EMNLP 2022.

 Currently, I'm leading the <a href="https://honglizhan.github.io/NLL/">UT Austin Natural Language Learning Reading Group</a>.
 If you have a paper you're interested in reading, feel free to share it with me, and we can discuss it at the bi-weekly meeting together ;)